ManishaDutt11/ManishaDutt11/README.md

 - 💼 Was a Machine Learning Intern at **Prodigy Infotech**, where I learned that "it works on my machine" is not a deployment strategy
 - 🌱 Right now: job-hunting for a **Data Scientist** role where I can point predictive modeling at real business problems instead of Kaggle leaderboards
 - 📍 Gurugram, Haryana, India
-- ⚡ Fun fact: I once cut a model's preprocessing time by 30% and then immediately went looking for the next 30% to cut

 ---